Nakishev/MarkaStandards/README.md

 ### Communication and Process Workflows

 For internal and managed projects, all corporate communication should occur via Marka’s self-hosted Mattermost solution.
+Microsoft Teams may be used instead if the team prefers it and there are no strict requirements to self-host project communications or avoid 3rd-party apps.

 ![Mattermost Screenshot](Assets/Mattermost_messaging.png)